Skip to content

 Configure your Apache 2 with HTTPS (required if you want to use Shibboleth)

-During the installation process, the file 200-remotelabz-ssl.conf is copy in your /etc/apache2/sites-available directory.
+During the installation process, the file 200-remotelabz-ssl.conf is copied in your /etc/apache2/sites-available directory.
 The certificate is defined as follow :

 SSLCertificateFile /etc/apache2/RemoteLabz-WebServer.crt